tytydraco/yessleep/out/Theres_someone_living_inside_my_head.md

 These days, I can see more of the room.
 The table in its entirety.
 A door to the right of the room, leading to god knows where.
 The closet in the corner, blacker than pitch whenever it’s cracked open.
 An impression of a kitchen - I say impression, because it’s just two boxy counters and a strange amalgamation of cookware and food, as though it were AI generated.

 The figure lives there now.
 They *live*.
 They pace across the room with awkward, loping steps.
 They stand in the faux-kitchen and move their hands, like they’re play-pretend cooking.
-They rock to and fro before a wall, head slamming into the mottled plaster.

-In the last few days, I've noticed one striking detail about the figure -- from their back, their shoulder blades, something like crooked black branches dragging across the floor.
-I don't see these branches all the time -- they skitter into my view every now and then, and I always come away with my stomach churning and a sour taste in my mouth, like I just saw something I *really* shouldn't have.

-Sometimes the figure hides out of frame and snaps their head into my view before snapping it away again.
-They do this over and over and over like a fucked up peekaboo.
-I get the feeling it’s something they’ve seen and copied from humans.
-Maybe they can see into my world just as I can see into theirs.
+One day, after a visit to my sister and her two year old, the figure started covering their face and dropping their hands, over and over and over again.
+A strange, lifeless rendition of peekaboo.
+I realised then, the figure can see into my world just as I can see into theirs.

 Lately, they’ve taken to standing beside the chair, their lips moving slowly, deliberately.

-I think the figure is trying to communicate with me.

 I don’t want to know what they’re saying.
-I don’t know why they are living in my head or what they want from me.
+I don't think I want to know.
 Maybe they aren’t real.
 Maybe the figure is a hallucination.
 An imaginary friend gone too far.
 But they - and the room they live in - are firmly rooted in my mind and there’s no way of ridding them.

-And last night, something happened that I can’t explain.
+And last night, something happened that I can’t quite explain.

 It was late -- around midnight, and I was in bed drifting off into sleep.
 As usual, I was pulled into the room in my mind and I saw the figure by the open door, frozen still like a statue, peering into the darkness outside.
 I wasn’t sure what it was staring at.
-But the figure did that a lot - stare at nothing and everything for no rhyme or reason, so I didn’t think much of it.
+But the figure did that a lot - watching nothing and everything for no rhyme or reason, so I didn’t think much of it.
 And really, I was just relieved that they weren’t, for once, looking at me.

 I relaxed and slowly fell deeper into sleep.
 But just I was about to lose consciousness, I suddenly jolted awake.
 My eyes flew open.
-A strangled scream clogged in the seizing muscles of my throat, because there - *dear god* \- there was my door which I'd closed before bed, inexplicably cracked open.
-And in the darkness, in the crack, there was a face, staring at me.
+And - I swear to God - for a split second, I saw a face in the crack of my door, just staring at me.